Frequently asked questions

 Why don't you sell "no-pull" harnesses?

-Almost all of the so-called "no-pull" harnesses that we have seen work by making the dog uncomfortable (eg, cinching, constricting, putting the dog off balance, pulling their front legs off the ground).
+Almost all of the so-called "no-pull" harnesses that we have seen, work by making the dog uncomfortable (eg, cinching, constricting, putting the dog off balance, pulling their front legs off the ground).
 Almost all of them also seem to potentially restrict movement by having straps across the chest, shoulders or both.
-We believe these types of harnesses are aversive and they are not what we want to promote at Life on the Hedge.
+We believe these types of harnesses are uncomfortable at best and they are not what we want to promote at Life on the Hedge.

 A good walking harness is an adjunct to loose leash walking training, and will generally not work as a stand-alone solution to pulling on the leash.
 Having said that, we have testomonials from people telling us that their dog pulled much less as soon as they were wearing a comfy harness!

-Please contact us if you need tips or assistance with loose leash walking training, or refer to our partners page if you are looking for a qualified, awesome, force-free, R+ trainer.
+Please contact us if you need tips or assistance with loose leash walking training, or refer to our partners page if you are looking for a qualified, experienced, force-free trainer.

 How long will it take you to respond to my email/message?

-We aim to repond to your messages within 48 hours; we often respond sooner than that.
+We aim to repond to your message within 48 hours; we often respond sooner than that, but sometimes it might be 3 or 4 working days before we can respond to your enquiry.
 Please understand that Life on the Hedge is a small business and we have families and other committments, and quite a few orders to send out every day!
 Please be patient with us - we will respond to you as soon as we possibly can :-)

 What's the best way to contact you?

-You can also use our web form on our web site home page.
+You can also use the contact form on our web site home page.

-We prefer you not to contact us via text messages or WhatsApp, or Facebook/Messenger, as messages can easily get lost.
+We prefer that you don't contact us via text messages or WhatsApp, or Facebook/ Messenger, as messages can easily get lost.